ofman/fsg/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

+Only need 1 binary file "fsg" to run which can be quickly downloaded from releases section: https://github.com/ofman/fsg/releases/latest

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites

 This is an example of how to list things you need to use the software and how to install them.

 * ubuntu/debian
   ```sh
   apt-get -y install wget